dolthub/weekly-updates/README.md

-# weekly-updates
+# DoltHub Weekly Updates

-A repository of all the weekly updates sent to the DoltHub mailing list starting July 2022
+A repository of all the weekly updates sent to the DoltHub mailing list starting July 2022.